26 Pet Charities to Donate to This Giving Tuesday

 The Mr. Mo Project is dedicated toward providing aid for elderly dogsopens in a new tab who are often abandoned or surrendered to shelters because of the increased price of their care.
 Started by Mariesa and Chris Hughes after their own personal heartbreaking experience caring for their senior dog, Mo, the organization partners with rescue affiliates and volunteers to provide lifelong support by paying vet bills.
 With participants in New York, Ohio, and Florida, The Mr. Mo Project is striving to make a national impact improving the welfare of older dogs across states.

 The New York City group Neighborhood Cats has been at the forefront of developing best practices to deal with feral and stray cats for years.
-Specifically, the group helps facilitate Trap-Neuter-Return (TNR) efforts around the city.
+Specifically, the group helps facilitate TNR efforts around the city.
 Cats are gathered up and taken to veterinary clinics where they are spayed or neutered, and vaccinated.
-Then, those that are not suitable for adoption are returned to their original habitat, where, because they’ve been neutered, the population of strays is less likely to grow, and they’re less likely to engage in nuisance behavior.
+Then, those that are not suitable for adoption are returned to their original habitat, where, because they’ve been neutered, the population of strays is less likely to grow.
+These cats are also less likely to engage in nuisance behavior.
 It’s good for the cats, and good for the neighborhood!

 Unchain OK (Oklahoma Animal Alliance) is a volunteer-based organization focused on ending one of the most common forms of animal abuse — chaining.
 Chained dogs often face emotional and mental challenges because of the isolation of that experience.
 Beyond that, chained animals are easy targets for abusers and predators.
 Unchain OK works to educate pet parents about the dangers associated with chaining dogs, while also providing alternatives and other basic needs, including doghouses, straw, food, and trolleys.